4arkeinlvy/TerminalQR/README.md

 ## **Features**

 - **Linux Terminal Aesthetics**
-  Monospace font, green-on-black color scheme, and terminal-like UI elements for a true Linux terminal experience.
+  Monospace font and terminal-like UI elements for a true Linux terminal.

 - **QR Code Generation**
   Quickly generate QR codes from any **text** or **URL**.